 Since 2016, RAC has been testing a fully driverless, fully electric shuttle bus on WA roads - the RAC Intellibus.

-By working together with our partners to deliver our automated vehicle trials, we're moving closer to readying Australia for the safe transition to automated vehicles and a future world of safer, easier and cleaner mobility.
+By working together with out partners to deliver our Automated Vehicle Program, we're moving closer to solving urban and regional mobility challenges and readying Australia for safer, easier, cleaner mobility.

-Traffic signals safety and efficiency project (PDF 1.4MB)
+Traffic signals safety and efficiency project (PDF 143KB)